adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 13/11/20

+* Scrolling is always a bad idea in UI/UX graphs.
+* Read [this great article](https://www.technologyreview.com/2020/11/12/1011944/artificial-intelligence-replication-crisis-science-big-tech-google-deepmind-facebook-openai/) on how ML reproducibility is a major issue and so is the big influence of tech giants in ML research.

 ## 12/11/20

-* Came to know about this export text function in sklearn tree that exports the tree as plaintext.
+* Came to know about [this export text function](https://scikit-learn.org/stable/modules/generated/sklearn.tree.export_text.html#sklearn.tree.export_text) in sklearn tree that exports the tree as plaintext.
 Handy!

 ## 11/11/20